 Speaking & Consulting

-Seeking a speaker for your library, organization, or associated event?
+Seeking a speaker for your library or organization?
+In need of a professional development webinar?
 I’m comfortable talking technology in libraries, having engaged with it on many levels; as the founding member of a Digital Services Department, a library administrator, a columnist for Public Libraries Magazine, and the author of two books.

 Below is a sampling of current topics; I am happy to customize content and format to best suit your needs!
 If you’re interested in arranging an appearance, please use the contact form.